klzig/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 ## .NET Standard

 MvvmCross 6 requires your app to use .NET Standard 2.0 as its base library now.
 Please make sure you make that upgrade before proceeding!
+Note that this is a change in your core project, not a Nuget package.

 ## Names and namespaces changes